Online Presentation and Live Q&A

 - Proton therapy's role in the future of pediatric brain tumor treatment

 Join Dr. David Sandberg, professor and chief of the Division of Pediatric Neurosurgery at UTHealth Medical School, and director of Pediatric Neurosurgery at Mischer Neuroscience Institute and Children's Memorial Hermann Hospital, along with Dr. Soumen Khatua, section chief of pediatric neuro-oncology at The University of Texas MD Anderson Children's Cancer Hospital on April 25 from Noon - 1 p.m. as they explore the diagnosis and treatment of pediatric brain tumors through their joint program.

 About Dr. Sandberg:

-David I. Sandberg, M.D., F.A.A.N.S., F.A.C.S., F.A.A.P. serves as Associate Professor and Chief of the Division of Pediatric Neurosurgery at UTHealth Medical School.
+David I. Sandberg, M.D., F.A.A.N.S., F.A.C.S., F.A.A.P. serves as Professor and Chief of the Division of Pediatric Neurosurgery at McGovern Medical School at UTHealth.
 He has a special clinical and research interest in pediatric brain tumors, and is a national leader in developing novel surgical techniques to treat malignant brain tumors in children.

 About Dr. Khutua:

 Soumen Khatua, M.D. serves as Assistant Professor of the Division of Pediatrics and Section Chief of Pediatric Neuro-Oncology at The University of Texas MD Anderson Children's Cancer Hospital.
 His areas of expertise include high-grade glioma, diffuse pontine glioma, intracranial germ cell tumors and developing clinical trials using targeted therapy in pediatric brain tumors.